 how do you help complex trauma survivors?

-We provide the finances necessary to getting these patients the therapy, psychiatry, potential inpatient treatment, and other therapeutic care they deserve.
+We provide the finances necessary for these patients to get the therapy, psychiatry, inpatient treatment, and other therapeutic services that they need and deserve.
 We also help by directing them to local resources as well as to books and other written materials that can help them in their healing.
 Additionally, the entire BAB team works very hard to educate both clinicians as well as the public on trauma disorders.
 This, in turn, helps survivors by providing their loved ones and care teams with the tools that they needed in order to support all survivors more effectively and with grace.
 We do each of these things while also offering an abundance of support, compassion and validation along the way.

 You can learn more about the challenges survivors face with treatment availability,